freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Gets an attachment Object and downloads the content.

 #### Get Business Object (by field)
-Gets the oldest Business Object With a specific field value.
+Gets the oldest Business Object with a specific field value.

 #### Get Business Object (by query)
-Gets the oldest Business Object With a combination of conditions.
+Gets the oldest Business Object with a combination of conditions.

 #### Get Business Object (by field values)
 Gets the oldest Business Objects for each specific field value.